pvandervelde/zinger/README.md

   * Trajectory planning, path following and location
   * Control of the drive and steering system
-* **Electrical system** - The sizing, construction and safety of the electrical system are important to ensure that the CrateRover can safely perform to the required demands.
+* **Electrical system** - The sizing, construction and safety of the electrical system are important to ensure that the tBlaze can safely perform to the required demands.
 The risk factors for the electrical system are:
   * The safety of the electrical system.
   * The sizing and construction of the power system, including charge, storage and discharge